 When you’re feeling good about your pitch, try it out on your family and friends.
 How do you feel about saying it semi-publicly?
 Confident and proud is what you’re going for, without coming off as bragging.

 Ask your friendly audience for their feedback.
 Do you look and feel confident?
 Does what you’re saying accurately reflect your business?
 Take their feedback and polish your elevator pitch some more, if necessary.
 Once it sounds right to you, you’re ready to start practicing your pitch in the wild.
-Take every opportunity to do so, as it will help you hone your pitch and become increasingly comfortable delivering it in a variety of ways and settings.
+Take every opportunity to do so, as it will help you become increasingly comfortable delivering it in a variety of ways and settings.

 Just because your elevator pitch is polished doesn’t mean you should spout it off to everyone you meet.
-You don’t have to wait for a formal invitation, but be sure that the context is right.
+You don’t have to wait for a formal invitation, but make sure that the context is right.
 For example, if you’re in a doctor’s waiting room and you strike up a conversation with a fellow patient, the opportunity might arise to mention your personal training business.

 Always take into account the environment and the audience.
 Are you literally speaking to someone in an elevator, where time is of the essence?
 If so, use the two-sentence version.